 Our Country Classroom

 Kindergarten through eighth grade classes spend a day each week in the fall and spring at the Schuylkill Center for Environmental Education, a 340-acre open space area within Philadelphia's city limits.
 Preschoolers visit the Center twice a year.
-The property features a wide variety of habitats, including woodlands, meadows, several teaching ponds, and wetlands.
+The property features a variety of habitats, including woodlands, meadows, teaching ponds, and wetlands.
 There are also four miles of hiking trails.
 The Schuylkill Center staff offer programmatic support and professional development.

 Our "country classroom" program provides the hands-on experience to which we relate our science program, extending classroom studies in environmental, life, physical, and earth and space sciences.
 While science is a natural fit with the outdoors, teachers also use the time for exploration, discovery, art, writing, math, and other disciplines.
 Outdoor lessons often build on concepts begun in the classroom, and observations and data are likewise brought back to school for further reflection.